mmckechney/SqlBuildManager/docs/commandline.md

 - [`sbm batch prestage`](azure_batch.md#1-pre-stage-the-azure-batch-pool-vms)
 - [`sbm batch cleanup`](azure_batch.md#5-cleanup-post-build)

-### Container (Kubernetes) sub-commands
+### Kubernetes sub-commands

-`sbm container [command]`
+`sbm k8s [command]`

 For examples of each, see the [Kubernetes documentation](kubernetes.md)

-- `savesettings` - Saves settings to `secrets.yaml` and `runtime.yaml` files for Kubernetes container deployments.
+- `savesettings` - Saves settings to `secrets.yaml` and `runtime.yaml` files for Kubernetes pod deployments.
 You can also leverage [Azure Key Vault](kubernetes.md#environment-setup) to manage secrets, eliminating the local file containing passwords, connection strings, etc.
 - `prep` - Creates a storage container and uploads the SBM package file that will be used for the build.
 If the `--runtimefile` option is provided, it will also update that file with the appropriate values
 - `enqueue` - Sends database override targets to Service Bus Topic
 - `monitor` - Poll the Service Bus Topic to see how many messages are left to be processed and watch the Event Hub for build outcomes (commits & errors)
 - `dequeue`- Careful!
 Removes the Service Bus Topic subscription and deletes the messages and deadletters without processing them
-- `worker` - [Used by Kubernetes] Starts the container as a worker - polling and retrieving items from target service bus topic
+- `worker` - [Used by Kubernetes] Starts the pod as a worker - polling and retrieving items from target service bus topic

 ----